 Risk Management (Required)

-Once a risk analysis has been conducted and all potential security vulnerabilities have been identified, the covered entity must then implement security measures sufficient to reduce those risks and vulnerabilities to a reasonable and appropriate level.
+Once a risk analysis has been conducted, and all potential security vulnerabilities identified, the covered entity must then implement security measures sufficient to reduce those risks and vulnerabilities to a reasonable and appropriate level.

 Sanction Policy (Required)

 A sanction policy must be put in place to allow the covered entity to take action against workforce members who fail to comply with the security policies and procedures of the covered entity.
-The staff should be made aware of the HIPAA Privacy and Security Rules and must agree to abide by them.
-All sanctions that will be applied following a violation of HIPAA Rules, such the termination of an employment contract, must be communicated to the staff.
+Staff should be made aware of the HIPAA Privacy and Security Rules and must agree to abide by them.
+The sanctions that will be applied following a violation of HIPAA Rules, such the termination of an employment contract, must be communicated to the staff.

 Information System Activity Review (Required)

-Even the most robust security systems cannot prevent authorized users from accessing ePHI improperly, so it is essential that all attempts to view or alter ePHI are logged, and that these logs are regularly checked for inappropriate access.
-Inappropriate access is one of the main causes of HIPAA breaches, such as employees snooping on medical records and data theft by authorized users.
+Even the most robust security systems cannot prevent authorized users from accessing ePHI improperly, so it is essential all attempts to view or alter ePHI are logged, and that these logs are regularly checked for inappropriate access.
+Inappropriate access – such as employees snooping on medical records or data theft by authorized users – is one of the main causes of HIPAA data breaches, .

 A HIPAA security officer should be appointed and given responsibility for the development and implementation of HIPAA policies and procedures relating to data security.

-While one person must be given overall responsibility for all security responsibilities, other individuals can be assigned individual responsibilities such as network security, device management or site security, provided they report to the security officer with overall responsibility for HIPAA compliance.
-In large organizations, it may be necessary to assign tasks to numerous individuals and may be of benefit to appoint separate Privacy and Security officers.
+Individuals can be assigned granular responsibilities such as network security, device management, or site security, provided they report to the security officer with overall responsibility for HIPAA compliance.
+In large organizations, it may be necessary to assign tasks to numerous individuals and may be of benefit to appoint separate Privacy and Security Officers.